schambon77/CarND-Vehicle-Detection-P5/writeup.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

 The generic `get_hog_features` function allows the HOG features extraction from an input image according to the orientation, number of pixels per cell and number of cells per block parameters.

+The code cell under the title "Extract features" contains the calls to the HOG feature extraction function.

 The parameters I used are:
 * Image color space: `YCrCb`